Largely enjoyed and celebrated by everyone, very few people know what makes Presidents’ Day so important for the United States.

 Slow Progression Outward

-Despite many states already recognizing the day even before its federal designation, it wasn’t officially applied nationwide in 1879.
+Despite many states already recognizing the day even before its federal designation, it wasn’t officially applied nationwide until 1879.
 Instead, only the District of Columbia could federally acknowledge the date.
 However, six years later, in 1885, it eventually spread out to the entire country.

 Transitioning From Washington’s Birthday